Pujap84/princes-theatre/README.md

 ### Trade-offs

--   I understand that its a buggy api with unrelaible endpoint and I have tried catching errors but some reason, I havent been able to work out how to catch it in my react component to handle any instability and ensure the site can remain functional
+-   In order to provide the end-user with a seamless experience, the web page automatically reloads itself if the API call does not return the expected response.
--   There have been testing issues using jest for the app as the react component invloves state in most of the component functions and for that reason I was unable to export the functions into my test files .
-I resorted to endless searching in stackoverflow, googling, and various youtube videos and they all recommended different things but moresover using enzymes and several other libraries for the jest to work.
-As I have very limited experience in react testing, I resorted to converting my functions to pure functions and do some very basic form of unit testing which might not solve the purpose of testing the app functions.
+-   I experienced issues using jest for the app as the react component invloves state in most of the component functions and for that reason I was unable to export the functions into my test files.
+I briefly explored using other libraries including enzymes but ran out of time to get this working.
+As a trade-off, I converted my functions to pure functions and I perform very basic unit testing which might not solve the purpose of testing the app functions.
 Nevertheless, if I am provided with jest training I am sure I would be able to overcome this issue.

 ### Assumptions made